Machine learning: Optimising forecasting for better decision-making

 About the course

 Participants on this course will explore machine learning (ML) applications for central banks, focusing on the technology’s role in supporting decision-making with timely, data-driven insights.
 The training will address ML as a subset of AI and provide an overview of key methods before delving into its role within central bank forecasting.
-Primary topics include how ML can be leveraged for monetary policymaking, a comparison of efficiency and effectiveness between ML models and traditional econometric methods, and a study of ML applications for nowcasting.
+Primary topics include how ML can be leveraged for monetary policymaking, a comparison of efficiency and effectiveness between ML models and traditional methods, and a study of ML applications to understand inflation dynamics.
 This engaging course will equip participants with the essential knowledge to understand the complexities of ML.

 Tutors